-- Oral, audiovisual and/or physical presentation of the students' design project - Critical discussion of the project, in particular related to the choice of materials and aspects of the production. - Students have to present a practical design project.
-This should be part of the semester project (developed in "Projects 1 Design 1" or in "Projects 3 Design 3").
-If this is not possible, students can also present a smaller project, which was elaborated within the course only. - The presentation takes place within the exam of the semester project.
-Only if students are not able to integrate the discipline of the course within their projects, they have to present a small project developed specifically for the course in a separate exam. - Students have to deliver a documentation.
+Physical presentation of the students' design process and object.

+- Critical discussion of the project, in particular related to the choices of materials and aspects of the production. - It is a small project, which was elaborated within the course.
+It is possible for the project to be part of the semester project (developed in "Projects 2 Design 2") only in accordance with the teacher. - The presentation takes place as a separate one from the semester project. - Students have to deliver a documentation.
 The format of the documentation will be defined and communicated two weeks before the end of the semester at latest.